 There is a special Pathfinder school (NTU Upwood Special School).
-All new crews, however, are sent on a special navigational course lasting 8-14 days at a Navigation Training Unit, where particularly experienced instructors, who have already completed their Pathfinder Tours, train the crews in the operation of the special equipment and put final polish on their already good navigational training.
-New Pathfinder crews fly training flights over Great Britain.
-These are usually made southwest from the Cambridge area, course being set for the Isle of Man.
-On the return flight, a large city, such as Birmingham or Manchester is approached, dummy bombing using H2S is carried out, and target photographs are brought back to the home base.
-Flights of this kind are flown to a strict time schedule, just as in the case of a large-scale raid on Germany or the Occupied Western Territories, and are taken into consideration in the assessment of the crews as Pathfinders.
-If, on several occasions the schedule is not adhered to, the crew is transferred to an ordinary bomber squadron.
+All new crews, however, are sent on a special Navigational Course lasting 8-14 days at a Navigation Training Unit, where particularly experienced Instructors, who have already completed their Pathfinder Tours, Train the Crews in the Operation of the special equipment and put the final polish on their already good Navigational Training.
+New Pathfinder crews fly Training Flights over Great Britain.
+These were usually made southwest of the Cambridge area, the course being set for the Isle of Man.
+On the return flight, a large City, such as Birmingham or Manchester is approached, dummy bombing run using H2S is carried out, and Target photographs are brought back to the Home Base.
+Flights of this kind are flown to a strict time schedule, just as in the case of a large-scale Raid on Germany or the Occupied Western Territories, and are taken into consideration in the assessment of the Crews as Pathfinders.
+If on several occasions, the Schedule is not adhered to, the Crew is transferred to an Ordinary Bomber Squadron.
 (Luftwaffe report)

-S/L Craig also attended an OATS Course (Officers Advanced Training) in the post-war period at RAF Bircham Newton between March and May 1949 with no flying undertaken during that period.
-Technical Training Command took over this station and it became the home of the Officers’ Advanced Training School (OATS), later to be renamed the Junior Command and Staff School (JCSS).
-In October 1948 the station was transferred to Technical Training Command and became the School of Administration, with the Junior Command & Staff School and the Administrative Apprentice Training School (AATS) also being based here from the late 1950s until 1962.
-The by far largest and most impressive structures on every airfield are the aircraft sheds (hangars), and RAF Bircham Newton is no exception.
-The aerodrome’s 3 C-type hangars, the largest hangar type ever constructed by the RAF, are still in place.
-Measuring 45 x 95 x 11 metres (150 x 300 x 35ft) and designed to accommodate large aircraft such as heavy bombers the C-type aircraft sheds are perhaps the most famous of all hangars, and several variants in construction and appearance existed.
+S/L Craig also attended an OATS Course (Officers Advanced Training School) in the post-war period at RAF Bircham Newton between March–May 1949 with no flying undertaken during that period.
+Technical Training Command took over this Station and it became the home of the Officers’ Advanced Training School (OATS), later to be renamed the Junior Command & Staff School (JCSS).
+In October 1948 the Station was transferred to Technical Training Command and became the School of Administration, with the Junior Command & Staff School and the Administrative Apprentice Training School (AATS) also being based here from the late 1950s until 1962.
+The by far largest and most impressive structures on every Airfield are the Aircraft Hangars and RAF Bircham Newton is no exception.
+The Aerodrome’s 3 C-type Hangars, the largest hangar type ever constructed by the RAF, are still in place.
+Measuring 45 x 95 x 11 Metres (150 x 300 x 35ft) and designed to accommodate large Aircraft such as Heavy Bombers the C-type Hangars are perhaps the most famous of all hangars, and several variants in construction and appearance existed.
 The basic structure of these gigantic buildings comprises a steel shell, with steel stanchions supporting a steel-framed roof.
-The hangars at RAF Bircham Newton are currently used for a variety of training projects for the students of the Construction College, who have added their own structures such as a couple of very tall chimneys which can be seen from quite some distance away.
+The Hangars at RAF Bircham Newton are currently used for a variety of training projects for the students of the Construction College, who have added their own structures such as a couple of very tall Chimneys which can be seen from quite some distance away.

 Administration, Council of Advisory, Conciliation and Arbitration Service (ACAS)